Moxie: Since 1962

-Sugar-free Diet Moxie was introduced in 1962, about the same time that Mad magazine began placing the Moxie logo in the background of its articles to increase public awareness of it.
+Sugar-free Diet Moxie was introduced in 1962, three years after Mad magazine began placing the Moxie logo in the background of its articles, which increased public awareness of it.
+The magazine also introduced a short-lived girlfriend for its mascot Alfred E. Neuman who was named "Moxie."
 As a result of Mad's efforts, sales of the soft drink increased 10% which led to the "Mad About Moxie" campaign.